-But for those who need increased income now to pay off debt or enable leaving work earlier, you may choose to start receiving your pension before age 65.
+But for those who need the increased income now to pay off debt or leave work earlier, you may choose to start receiving your pension before age 65.
 This will result in a smaller monthly payment which can help meet immediate needs.
 CPP can be a lifesaver if you have little or no other income.

 Age considerations are important given the following factors used to calculate payments:

 - If you start taking CPP before age 65, payments will decrease by 0.6% each month (or by 7.2% per year), up to a maximum reduction of 36% if you start at age 60